 Pulse type(s): Deep (Chen), Slow (Chi), Weak (Ruo)

 Da Jian Zhong Tang is sometimes prescribed by TCM practitioners to treat Empty-Cold.
-This pattern leads to symptoms such as weak limbs, shortness of breath, aversion to cold and palpitations.
+This pattern leads to symptoms such as feeling of cold, cold limbs, pale face and no thirst.
 Patients with Empty-Cold typically exhibit deep (Chen), slow (Chi) or weak (Ruo) pulses.

 Full-Cold is mainly caused by external Cold Evil invasion or Yin Excess, while Empty-Cold is largely due to Deficient Yang or Qi, which fails to warm the body.
 Therefore the patients have cold limbs, feel cold and dislike cold.